TartanLlama/tartanllama.github.io/_posts/2017-04-24-writing-a-linux-debugger-source-signal.md

 };
 {% endhighlight %}

-`open` is used instead of `std::ifstream` because the elf loader needs a UNIX file descriptor to pass to `mmap` so that it can just map the file into memory rather than reading it a bit at a time.
+`open` is used instead of `std::ifstream` because the elf loader needs a UNIX file descriptor to pass to `mmap` so that it can map the file into memory rather than reading it a bit at a time.

 ---------------------------